neudesic/learning-github-copilot/docs/1-installing-copilot.md

 **Goal:**
 In this lab, you will learn how to install:

-- GitHub Copilot extension in Visual Studio Code
+- GitHub Copilot extensions in Visual Studio Code
 - GitHub Copilot CLI

 **Estimated Duration:**